Seminar 03 March 2025 – OptiThyDose: Intelligent Digital Decision Support Tool to Personalise Dosing for Children with Thyroid Diseases

 • Keynote by Dr Jasmin Haslbauer (University Hospital Basel, Switzerland): "Cardiovascular Manifestations of COVID-19"

-• Keynote by PD Maximilian Ackermann (RWTH University Clinics & Helios University Clinics, Germany): "COVID-19 – A Systemic Vasculo-inflammatory Disease"
+• Keynote by Prof Maximilian Ackermann (RWTH University Clinics & Helios University Clinics, Germany): "COVID-19 – A Systemic Vasculo-inflammatory Disease"

 • Keynote by Prof Alexandar Tzankov (University Hospital Basel, Switzerland): "COVID-19 Insights from Non-Cardio-Pulmonary Organ Pathology"